Textalk/php-SAI/README.md

 Usage
 -----

+1. Add it as a dependency in require in composer.json: `"textalk/php-sai": "1.0"`
-1. Let your applications bootstrap instantiate a system-implementation:
+2. Let your applications bootstrap instantiate a system-implementation:
    `$curl = new SAI\System\Curl;`
-2. Require a SAI instance in classes needing to call curl, system methods, get info from the request or affect the response: `public function myFooBar(SAI\Curl $curl) {…`
+3. Require a SAI instance in classes needing to call curl, system methods, get info from the request or affect the response: `public function myFooBar(SAI\Curl $curl) {…`
-3. Use the SAI instance for the calls: `$ch = $curl->init('http://example.com/');`;
+4. Use the SAI instance for the calls: `$ch = $curl->init('http://example.com/');`;
-4. Use the mock-classes in test: `$curl = new SAI\Mock\Curl;`
+5. Use the mock-classes in test: `$curl = new SAI\Mock\Curl;`

 Developer install